Lostonepelosone-777/PC-Tool-Manager/README.txt

 - README.txt (This file)
 - README.md (Markdown version)
 - CREDITS.txt (Credits and acknowledgments)
-- LICENSE.txt (License and legal information)

-For the most up-to-date information and detailed documentation, please refer to the .md files included with this distribution.

 Thank you for using PC Tool Manager!

-© 2025 Lost-777 - All rights reserved.